micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_microros_config/index.md

 ## Set the base configuration

- In this guide, for example, we will give Micro-ROS support for the [Olimex-STM32-H407 board](https://www.olimex.com/Products/ARM/ST/STM32-H407/open-source-hardware).
+ In this guide we will give Micro-ROS support for the [Olimex-STM32-H407 board](https://www.olimex.com/Products/ARM/ST/STM32-H407/open-source-hardware) as an example.

 This board is a simplified version of our supported Olimex-STM32-E407 board.